-2.3 CCR Surface Impoundment Units
+2.3 CCR Surface Impoundment Unit

 In CCR surface impoundments, CCR is stored in an encapsulated matrix or in a mixture with high water content, which would not be expected to cause dusting.
-If CCR(s) are moved/dredged/removed from or added to a surface impoundment, additional dust control measures such as adding water or dust suppressants will be applied as necessary during or prior to loading/unloading and subsequent transportation for disposal or beneficial reuse if the CCR becomes dry.
+As noted in previous sections, CCR(s) are no longer added to CCR Surface Impoundments.
+If CCR(s) are dredged/removed from any surface impoundments, additional dust control measures such as adding water or dust suppressants may be applied as necessary during loading/unloading and subsequent transportation for disposal or beneficial reuse if the CCR becomes dry.
 Additional measures include:

-- Reduced drop heights for CCR to control dust generation - Wind barriers, enclosures, and tarps, if needed - Compaction of CCR - CCR being excavated/relocated/regraded may be conditioned using water spray, sprinklers, or fogging systems.
-Alternatively, appropriate chemical dust suppression agents may be applied, as needed. - During high wind conditions, unloading operations may be reduced or halted.
+- Reduced drop heights for CCR to control dust generation - Wind barriers, enclosures, and tarps, if needed - Compaction of CCR - During high wind conditions, unloading operations may be reduced or halted.

-After final elevations are achieved, the final cap and cover, including vegetation as required by the closure plan, will be installed and maintained to reduce the potential for CCR becoming exposed to the atmosphere and dried.
+After final elevations are achieved, the final cap and cover, including vegetation, will be installed and maintained to reduce the potential for CCR becoming exposed to the atmosphere and dried.